instana/awesome-eum/ios-crash/InstanaAgentExample/README.md

 - Run the application on a real device, replace the test id com.instana.ios.InstanaAgentExample with a real one.
 - Navigate to the 'JSON' tab.
 - Click the '+' icon to generate a crash.
+- A consent popup will appear on the screen.
+Click on 'Yes' to give permission for the crash data to be collected.

 <img src="./../images/iOSCrash.png" alt="Instana iOS Agent example" width="300">

+- The crash details can be seen in your Instana Mobile Application Dashboard.
+For more information read [Crash Analysis](https://www.ibm.com/docs/en/instana-observability/1.0.288?topic=applications-crash-analysis).